Home

 Set Up Fees

-The cost of medical billing services often includes set up fees.
+The cost of medical billing services, including medical billing costs, often includes set up fees.
 As we mentioned previously, out-of-network providers can get set up free with SuperPay to streamline their out-of-network billing process.
 Other medical billing services may cost a bit to set up, however.
 For a doctor’s office, medical billing service rates of $300 per provider set up are common..
 There may be a limit or cap to how much a medical practice will be charged for set up fees, something like $1,000-1,500.
 If you have a lot of providers at your practice, look for a medical billing service that offers free setup or has a cap on how much you’ll spend.

 Software Fees